skytap/well-architected-framework/index.md

 - Analysis and diagnosis.
 To troubleshoot issues and see the overall health.
 - Visualization and alerts.
 Using telemetry data to spot trends or alert the operations team.

-Enforcing resource-level rules via [Skytap Policy](/Skytap/governance/policy/overview) helps ensure adoption of operational excellence best practices for all the assets which support your workload.
+Enforcing resource-level rules Policy helps ensure adoption of operational excellence best practices for all the assets which support your workload.
 For example, Skytap Policy can help ensure that all of the VMs supporting your workload adhere to a pre-approved list of VM Skus.
-Skytap Advisor provides [a set of Skytap Policy recommendations](/Skytap/advisor/advisor-operational-excellence-recommendations#use-Skytap-policy-recommendations) to help you quickly identify opportunities to implement Skytap Policy best practices for your workload.

-Use the [DevOps checklist][devops-checklist] to review your design from a management and DevOps standpoint.

 ### Operational excellence guidance